The Fourth Catalog of Active Galactic Nuclei Detected by the Fermi Large Area Telescope: The Fourth LAT AGN Catalog (4LAC)

 \section{The Fourth LAT AGN Catalog (4LAC)}

-Figure \ref{fig:sky_map} displays the loci of the 4LAC sources in Galactic and J2000 coordinates.
+Figure \ref{fig:sky_map} displays the loci of the 4LAC sources in Galactic and J2000 equatorial coordinates.
 As already noted in previous LAC catalogs, it is clear from this figure that sources of different classes are not uniformly distributed over the sky.
-This anisotropy is ascertained in Figure \ref{fig:gal_lat} showing the galactic-latitude distributions for FSRQs, BL Lacs, BCUs and all sources.
-The anisotropy is most noticeable for BL Lacs, which are 44\% more abundant in the northern Galactic hemisphere than in the southern one.
+This anisotropy is demonstrated in Figure \ref{fig:gal_lat} showing the Galactic-latitude distributions for all 4LAC sources as well as for FSRQs, BL Lacs, and BCUs separately.
+The anisotropy is most noticeable for BL Lacs, which are 42\% more abundant in the northern Galactic hemisphere than in the southern one.
 BCUs show the opposite pattern and somewhat offset the overall anisotropy as seen in the total distribution of sources, which is close to being uniform.
-The observed anisotropies stem from the larger and better spectroscopic data available in the literature for the Earth's northern hemisphere relative to the southern one.
-The stronger effect observed for BL~Lacs relative to FSRQs may reflect the fact that since BL~Lacs are radio fainter than FSRQs \citep[see ][]{Rad11}, they suffer larger losses from the lower sensitivities of the southern-sky radio surveys relative to the northern ones (essentially NVSS).
-Better spectroscopic data are required to assess the BL~Lac nature of an object relative to a FSRQ, which may also play a role in explaining this difference.
+The observed anisotropies stem from the larger and better spectroscopic data available in the literature for the northern hemisphere relative to the southern one.
+Better spectroscopic data are required to assess the BL~Lac nature of an object relative to a FSRQ, because of the weaker optical emission lines in the spectrum of a BL Lac object.

-The format of the 4LAC fits table is described in Table \ref{tab:description}.
-In addition to relevant parameters from the 4FGL fits table\footnote{https://fermi.gsfc.nasa.gov/ssc/data/access/lat/8yr\_catalog/gll\_psc\_v17.fit}, we report the optical and SED-based classes, redshifts, observer-frame synchrotron-peak frequencies, and $\nu F_{\mathrm{\nu}}$ at the synchrotron-peak frequencies.
-When available, we also provide the VLBI and Gaia counterparts as given in the Radio Fundamental Catalogs\footnote{Available at \url{http://astrogeo.org/rfc}} based on a dedicated observing program \citep{r:aofus2,r:aofus3}.
-The 4LAC fits file can be found at: \\ \url{ftp://www.cenbg.in2p3.fr/astropart/Fermi/4LAC/table\_4LAC.fits}
+The format of the 4LAC fits table\footnote{Available at \url{https://www.ssdc.asi.it/fermi4lac/table\_4LAC.fits}.} is described in Table \ref{tab:description}.
+In addition to relevant parameters\footnote{The FSRQ 3C~454.3 is the only AGN whose preferred spectral shape is a power law with subexponential cutoff.
+The corresponding parameters can be found in the 4FGL fits file.} from the 4FGL fits file\footnote{\url{https://fermi.gsfc.nasa.gov/ssc/data/access/lat/8yr\_catalog/gll\_psc\_v22.fit}}, we report the optical and SED-based classes, redshifts, observer-frame synchrotron-peak frequencies, and $\nu F_{\mathrm{\nu}}$ at the synchrotron-peak frequencies.
+When available, we also provide the VLBI and Gaia counterparts as given in the RFC.
+The median position accuracy of VLBI counterparts is 0.8 mas.
+Therefore, establishing association with VLBI immediately allows us to propagate the associations to the optical range using Gaia and IR using WISE.
+Following this route, we obtain Gaia associations with 2134 gamma-ray blazars (74\%).